freddiehaddad/fast-track-to-rust/src/language_basics.md

 Rust includes the primitive types,[^1] statements, and expressions[^2] you're already familiar with.
 However, it also incorporates some powerful concepts from functional languages that we will explore throughout this course.
-To begin with our grep program, we'll keep things simple and gradually refactor the code to introduce more of what Rust has to offer.
+To begin with our rustle program, we'll keep things simple and gradually refactor the code to introduce more of what Rust has to offer.
 Let's start with variables.

 ---